icopy-site/awesome/docs/awesome/awesome-svelte.md

 - [Svelte Marketing Blocks](https://sv-blocks.vercel.app) - A powerful library of 100+ marketing and UI blocks built using Shadcn Svelte, Tailwind CSS v4, and Svelte 5.
 - [Quaff](https://quaff.dev) - An extensive UI framework featuring modern and elegant components following Material Design 3 principles.
 - [retroui-svelte](https://retroui-svelte.netlify.app) - A retro-styled component library for Svelte built on top of shadcn-svelte, offering 40+ customizable UI components for funky and playful interfaces.
+- [svelte-audio-ui](https://svelte-audio-ui.vercel.app) - A set of accessible and composable Audio UI components.
+Built on top of shadcn-svelte, inspired by audio-ui, it's designed for you to copy, paste, and own.

 ## UI Components